timgianitsos/english-universal_feature_analysis/README.md

 Using `exit` will exit the virtual environment i.e. it restores the system-level `Python` configurations to your shell.
 Whenever you want to resume working on the project, run `pipenv shell` while in the project directory to activate the virtual environment again.

 Use `pipenv check` to ensure that your `Pipfile` and `Pipfile.lock` are in sync.
-If there is some discrepancy or you lack dependencies, the run `pipenv install --dev` while your virtual environment is activated.
+If there is some discrepancy or you lack dependencies, then run `pipenv install --dev` while your virtual environment is activated.
 This should ensure that your project has all the necessary dependencies.

 ## Development